seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

 ### Sharing knowledge and skills {#sharing}

 -   How to share what we already know and what we learn?
-    -   For those inside and outside team?
+    -   For those inside and outside the team?
     -   As blog posts?
-So we can eventually combine them into formal teaching material later?
+So we can eventually combine them into formal teaching material or some other documentation later?
-    -   Dissemination?
+    -   Other forms of dissemination?

+### Project specific brainstorming {#project-brainstorming}

+-   Delegating/assigning tasks and next steps
+-   Brainstorm potential names for project (other than DIF) \[#\]
+-   Do we make a new GitHub organization or use steno-aarhus?

-### Next steps
+### Next steps {#next-steps}

 -   Next (virtual) session:
     -   Brainstorming architecture/design, list of tasks/milestones and
         who does what
-    -   When to schedule?
--   List of "outputs"
-    -   DIF software product (of course)
-    -   Report describing architecture
-    -   Blogs on learning and thoughts
-    -   Tutorial on using it
-    -   Others?
+    -   Scheduling next session
-        -   Connector packages between different data formats to DIF's Common Data Model?
-        -   Packages to simulate data to allow immediate testing of analysis code with

 ## Questions to address from meeting

 -   Potential name for the product?
--   Do we make a new GitHub organization or use steno-aarhus?
--   How many repositories?
-So far:
-    -   One for software product
-        -   Including product and reference docs, general usage, etc
-    -   One for project website/docs

 ## Minutes from meeting